Crypto-TII/CryptographicEstimators/docs/CONTRIBUTING.md

 >>> make add-estimator
 ```

-The script asks you for some basic properties of the new estimator, eg. its name:
+The script asks you for some basic properties of the new estimator, e.g. its name:
 ```
 Enter a prefix for your Estimator (For example for SyndromeDecoding you could use SD): Dummy
 # Creating folders...